dirkkelly/dirkkelly/content/collapse/dear-americans-july-2018.md

 How have I been?
 I'm going really well, having finally moved back to Australia I'm enjoying spending my time with family and friends, settling into a much more stable existence than I've experienced over the past 7 years.
 I'm finally investing in my future again, saving money, planning a home construction project, optimizing my new work and volunteer roles, and going to the gym 3 times a week.

 How are things going for you?
-Since getting back I've been fielding so many questions from intrigued Australians watching your country with confusion and horror.
-While the media only really speaks of your president's actions, those alone being enough to cause despair, it doesn't tell us how things are going for you.
-Sometimes the Internet is able to fill the vacuum of this information void, it's such a polarizing medium though and the things that bubble to the top are the us vs them rhetoric that do not explain the overall story of your nation's decline.

-That's where I can provide provide a broader perspective of what's happening and how I try to answer the question of how things are going for y'all.
+Since getting back I've been fielding that question for you from intrigued Australians watching your country with confusion.

 I explain that [you're living in a collapsing society](http://fortune.com/2015/07/20/united-states-decline-statistics-economic/) which not only spends millions [dropping 121 bombs a day](https://www.truthdig.com/articles/trumps-military-drops-a-bomb-every-12-minutes-and-no-one-is-talking-about-it/) to kill the poorest around the world it spends nothing on the poorest at home who suffer to contaminated water [in 42 states](https://www.thoughtco.com/chemical-contaminated-tap-water-in-us-1204205) and [400 military bases](https://www.military.com/daily-news/2017/04/25/nearly-400-military-bases-must-be-tested-water-contamination.html) and can't afford a [$400 medical bill](http://money.cnn.com/2018/05/22/pf/emergency-expenses-household-finances/index.html).